-After returning from the US he applied for a position at YMCA Caringbah saying on his application he wanted to work in a place “where there are no walls or boundaries“.
+After returning from the US, he applied for a position at YMCA Caringbah, saying on his application he wanted to work in a place “where there are no walls or boundaries“.

 Lord worked at YMCA Caringbah in Sydney’s South for two years, starting the job aged 21.
-He came well recommended by another child care employee, his two references checked out and his working with children police check was all in order.
+He came well recommended by another childcare employee, his two references checked out, and his working with children police check was all in order.

-According to chief executive officer of the YMCA NSW, Phillip Hare, Lord “went above and beyond to help out parents” and would “go so far as to open the childcare centre for a parent who had to start work early”, even babysitting for parents.
+According to the chief executive officer of the YMCA NSW, Phillip Hare, Lord “went above and beyond to help out parents” and would “go so far as to open the childcare centre for a parent who had to start work early”, even babysitting for parents.

 But all this seemingly admirable “above and beyond” behaviour was nothing more than textbook grooming techniques by a young man Hare described as:

 “An insidious and deceitful individual, who was grooming not only children and parents but the YMCA itself,” and who “gained the trust of the children, the parents and the fellow staff members to really get close to these children.”

 Says former co-worker of Lord’s, Erin Turner:

 “Looking back now, I definitely felt that he groomed me to gain my trust to not see anything that he was doing was inappropriate or suspicious.”

 “I don’t want to talk about this” – Jonathan Lord left trauma and devastation in his wake prior to his arrest